 1. Look ahead

-It’s worth taking some time to think about the digital footprint you are creating for your child by posting images or other content about them online.
+Whenever you want to post something online about your child, it’s worth thinking about the digital footprint you are creating for them by posting images or other content.
 Some photos or content may seem harmless now but could lead to something more negative later.
 Think about how your child might feel about the content you’re sharing once they’re older and how it may affect their future.

 2. Ask for permission